 Develop joint use agreements between the County Historical Society and City that would establish rules and criteria for the use of the lake.

-Provide basic requirements that are feasible and optional additions that are desired (See Table 54 on page 162).
+Provide basic requirements that are feasible and optional additions that are desired (See Table 54).

-Figure 48: Kirkpatrick Memorial Park proposed Master Plan, Lexington
+Figure: 48: Kirkpatrick Memorial Park proposed Master Plan, Lexington